ochairo/vanillante/README.md

   - Makes easier the code review process.
   - Makes easier to understand the code.
 - Cons:
-  - Makes harder to understand the programing concepts.
+  - Makes harder to understand the programming concepts.
   - Can be over-engineering for small projects.
   - It is not focused on performance.